Let’s face it, the Digital Age is wondrous.

 Last, but certainly not least, don’t forget that your phone is just an object at the end of the day.
 It can’t hug you hello or listen and give you advice on your problems like a human can.

-Don’t talk to your phone and don’t swear at your phone when you’re angry and throw it across the room because it honestly won’t know what the eff you’re doing.
+One of the best phone tips I’ve heard is: don’t talk to your phone and don’t swear at your phone when you’re angry and throw it across the room.
+Why?
+Because it honestly won’t know what the eff you’re doing.

 Instead, put it into perspective and remember that your phone is just a phone.
 Sure, it’s a useful tool, but it doesn’t really hold any value in the grand scheme of life.
 It’s the people around us who matter, not inanimate objects.

 There are many wonderful things about technology.
 However, there are also some not-so-wonderful things and, in this day and age, it’s easy to let your phone rule your life.
-Sometimes we need to remember to put down our phones in order to stay more connected to society, and to real life.
+Even if you’re a person who doesn’t exactly need phone tips, sometimes we need to remember to put down our phones in order to stay more connected to society, and to real life.